TheJacksonLaboratory/marea/README.md

     ├── filter.sh
     └── marea_python.def
 ```

-_download.sh_ builds a singularity container _marea_python.sif_ as described in _marea_python.def_ with the latest
+_download.sh_ builds a singularity container _marea_python.sif_ from _marea_python.def_ with the latest
-version of python and the other __marea__ requirements, writing .
-It then downloads from NCBI all the gzipped
+version of python and other requirements listed in Section 1.
+The script downloads from NCBI the gzipped
 _.xml_ files for PubMed articles. _filter.sh_ extracts _.txt_ files from the _.xml_ and then identifies
 relevant articles according to the specified MeSH descriptors (as explained in Section 4).